One Week in Rajasthan: Tigers, Desert Forts, and an Unforgettable Journey

 Maharaja palace where I slept one night

-From new Delhi, I flew back home via India Airway and amazingly after one week in India, I did not get sick unlike my previous visit.
+From New Delhi, I flew home via India Airways, and to my amazement, after a full week in India, I did not get sick—a stark contrast to my previous visit, where I hadn’t been as lucky.